 Examine tires for excessive tread wear and uneven wear patterns.
-Check for stones, nails, glass, or other objects lodged in the tread.
-Inspect the tread and sidewall for cuts and cracks.
+Check for stones, nails, glass, or other objects lodged in the tread or sidewall.
+Inspect the tread for cuts and cracks.
+Inspect sidewalls for cuts, cracks and bulges.
 Check the wheel nuts for tightness.
-Check the tires (including spare) for proper pressure.
+Check the tires (including spare) for proper cold inflation pressure.